Innovation: A Leadership Game Changer (formerly You Can Learn to be Creative)

 - The Human Mind and the habits of daily decision-making

 Overview – what are habits?
-FOCUS reinforced over time that reinforced strong neurological links that generate predictable behavioral result = example taking a new route to work; golf;
+FOCUS reinforced over time that reinforced strong neurological links that generate a predictable behavioral result = example taking a new route to work; golf;

 b.
 The science of the brain = neurons axioms connections